Patrons in gay club shooting hit gunman with his own weapon | KRDO

 Club Q on its Facebook page thanked the “quick reactions of heroic customers that subdued the gunman and ended this hate attack.”
 Investigators were still determining a motive and whether to prosecute it as a hate crime, said El Paso County District Attorney Michael Allen.
 Charges against the suspect will likely include first-degree murder, he said.

+The mayor said on “Today” that the district attorney would file motions in court Monday to allow law enforcement to talk more about any criminal history “that this individual might have had.”

 Of the 25 injured at Club Q, at least seven were in critical condition, authorities said.
 Some were hurt trying to flee, and it was unclear if all of them were shot, a police spokesperson said.
-Suthers said there was “reason to hope” all of those hospitalized would recover.
+Suthers told the AP there was “reason to hope” all of those hospitalized would recover.

 The shooting rekindled memories of the 2016 massacre at the Pulse gay nightclub in Orlando, Florida, that killed 49 people.
 Colorado has experienced several mass killings, including at Columbine High School in 1999, a movie theater in suburban Denver in 2012 and at a Boulder supermarket last year.